allenai/pawls/cli/readme.md

 ```
 By default, pawls will use the name of the containing directory to refer to the pdf in the ui.

-2. Process the token information for each PDF document:
+2. Process the token information for each PDF document with the given PDF preprocessor `grobid/pdfplumber`:
     ```bash
     pawls preprocess grobid skiff_files/apps/pawls/papers
     ```